nkabir/praxis/spring-configuration/post.md

 The `runtime.context` indicates which LDAP server to contact for additional configuration details.

 `springx.configuration` is a sample project that demonstrates these capabilities.
+The project is [available here](https://bitbucket.org/nkabir/springx/).